BIGJRA/BIGJRA.github.io/reborn.md

 Their four rock types have their attacks boosted on the field.
 They're all pretty fast, especially Midday Lycanroc, so you have to have a bit of bulk to live.
 With the help of Victoria's fighting type moves though you will probably be able to find a way through this with a team of six.

-You can accept Victoria's fast travel request afterwards.

-Back in North Obsidia Ward, Victoria will request that you battle her.
+You can accept Victoria's fast travel request afterwards.Back in North Obsidia Ward, Victoria will request that you battle her.

 **Relationship Point Choices:**
 - Say No to Victoria's battle request (-1 Victoria)